 Your roof is a primary barrier between your living space and the outdoor elements, so be sure to monitor for areas where unwanted water can get in or cool air might escape.
 Warm weather means the shingles are more pliable and not brittle like they are in cold months.
 This means looking for warped or missing shingles during summer months will create less damage to them.
 If heights aren’t your thing, contact a qualified contractor to look for potential problem areas and let you know your roof’s overall condition.
 Mercury Insurance recently partnered with Roof Rx to provide general inspection services to renewing and new policyholders.

 Keeping your home cool as temperatures warm up creates a comfortable living space, protects your belongings from damage and maintains freshness of food in your kitchen and pantry.
 A significant portion of cool indoor air can leak through unsealed crevices in your home, making your air conditioning unit work overtime.
 Using caulk or weather stripping around doors and windows can help to keep the cool air in, the warm air out and save money on your home’s energy bill.

 Service the air conditioner.

-Hot temperatures might not be the only highs during spring and summer.
+Hot temperatures might not be the only highs during summer.
 Your electricity bill can hit highs, too, due to the prolific use of an air conditioner.
 Keeping your A/C unit properly maintained can help eliminate the need for costly repairs or replacement parts.
 Clearing leaves and dead grass from around your outdoor conditioning unit will allow for proper air flow, and changing the air filter will prevent dirt and debris from entering and damaging the system.
 These simple steps are easy to do on your own, but calling an HVAC professional will ensure you don’t miss other important steps that will make your A/C run efficiently and keep you cool in the coming months.

 Fireproof the perimeter of your home.